syncfusion-content/winui-docs/winui/Calendar/Selection.md

 ## Multiple Selection

-You can select multiple dates from different month, year or decade or century, by changing the [SelectionMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectionMode) property value to `Multiple`.
+You can select one or multiple dates from different month, year or decade or century, by changing the [SelectionMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectionMode) property value to `Multiple`.

  You can get the selected dates collection from the [SelectedDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectedDates) property.
 The value of `SelectedDate` property is `null`.